 1) Have a detox

 Try taking a little bit of a break from the social side of life altogether.
 This could be a weekend, a week or a little longer.
 Focus on yourself, and other aspects of your life like school or work.
-This time should help you get back to knowing who you are when you aren’t constantly chasing the next night out, festival or vacation.
+This time should help you get back to knowing who you are when you aren’t constantly chasing the next night out, festival or holiday.

 2) Quit the multitasking